whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 1. Where did you find the data you registered in Whole Tale?

+	The data was found in the Data folder (in the dashboard).

 2. What is the difference between Catalog and My Data?

   One user thought that it was the difference between cached data and what had been registered.
 Two other respondents agreed that the Catalog has data that others had registered, while My Data has data specific to the user.